plone/ansible-playbook/docs/plone.rst

 .. code-block:: yaml

-    plone_version: 4.3
+    plone_version: '5.0'

 plone_version
 ~~~~~~~~~~~~~

 .. code-block:: yaml

-    plone_version: 4.3.3
+    plone_version: '5.0'

 Which Plone version do you wish to install?
 This defaults to the current stable version at the time you copy or clone the playbook.
+Both plone_major_version and plone_version should be quoted so that they will be interpreted as strings.

 plone_client_count
 ~~~~~~~~~~~~~~~~~~